 I had finally become the person I had always wanted to be.
 But all I felt was emptiness.
 I didn’t enjoy the shallow conversation and gossip of acquaintances.
 When I was out, I wanted to be home.
 I wasn’t getting the deep connections I craved—but I was getting burned out.
 While I was finally getting the approval of others, it was to the detriment of my mental and physical health.

 It wasn’t until I finished post-secondary that I discovered a 10-minute personality test that changed my life.
 The results of the test were so accurate it was scary.
-I discovered I was a perfectly normal introvert and an INFJ personality type.
+I discovered I was a perfectly normal introvert and an INFJ personality.
 A second test revealed that I was also highly sensitive.
 Finally my quiet nature made sense.
 It was a trait to be celebrated, not some fatal flaw.

 What’s your personality type?
 Knowing your type can help you leverage your natural strengths.
 Take the free test from our partner Personality Hacker.